chmp/wasm_tutorial/Readme.md

 - calling functions with arguments that map to the WebAssembly types (`int32`, `int64`, `float32`, `float64`)
-- creation of objects living in WebAssembly and calling their methods
+- creating objects living in WebAssembly and calling their methods
 - passing strings and buffers to WebAssembly
 - receiving strings and buffers from WebAssembly